 Rejections were up 16% week-over-week, helped by a 7% increase in volume.
 Reefer rejections have been near 20% all week, whereas the nationwide rejection rate is a mere 7.5%.
 This is because many shippers need to protect their commodity from the cold air.

 Depending on the length of haul, and freeze point of the load (for example, beer freezes at 23 degrees fahrenheit) the shipper might request a reefer trailer for temperature control.
 These trailers can be used to either maintain the internal temp for a longer period of time, or even heat the interior by running the reefer units in reverse.
 Modern units can simply be set to maintain a temperature and the electronics will manage the details.
-Markets all over the Midwest have seen rejection rates for reefer trailers inflate this week, especially Monday through Wednesday so that the costs of holding the freight over the weekend can be avoided.
+Markets all over the Midwest have seen rejection rates for reefer shipments inflate this week, especially Monday through Wednesday so that the costs of holding the freight over the weekend can be avoided.

 Want to know what’s happening where you ship?